-Top 5 3rd Quarter Trades of Ap - GuruFocus.com
+Top 5 3rd Quarter Trades of AP - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Aptus Capital Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were APPLETON GROUP, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco BulletShares 2024 Corporate Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Schwab U.S. Mid-Cap ETF has a price-earnings ratio of 13.45 and a price-book ratio of 2.38.

-Aptus Capital Advisors, LLC reduced their investment in NAS:BSCP by 1,482,633 shares.
-The trade had a 0.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $20.31.
+During the quarter, APPLETON GROUP, LLC bought 123,275 shares of ARCA:SCHV for a total holding of 139,476.
+The trade had a 20.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $64.22.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco BulletShares 2025 Corporate Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Schwab U.S. Large-Cap Value ETF has a price-earnings ratio of 15.91 and a price-book ratio of 2.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco BulletShares 2026 Corporate Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Schwab U.S. Large-Cap ETF has a price-earnings ratio of 19.41 and a price-book ratio of 3.59.

-The guru established a new position worth 1,841,480 shares in NAS:BSCT, giving the stock a 0.83% weight in the equity portfolio.
-Shares traded for an average price of $18.15 during the quarter.
+The guru sold out of their 13,691-share investment in ARCA:LQD.
+Previously, the stock had a 8.76% weight in the equity portfolio.
+Shares traded for an average price of $109.24 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.